 Improves your physical conditioning, the ability and strength to fight in heavier gear and the agility to avoid enemy attacks.
 Every point of Physique increases your health by 2.5, health regeneration by 0.05 and Defensive Ability by 0.4, which affects your enemies’ ability to hit and critically hit you.
 Higher physique also allows you to meet the attribute requirements of armor, one-handed maces, one-handed axes and two-handed melee weapons.
 The heaviest armor in the game requires a considerable investment in Physique.

 Improves your combat technique, which affects your effectiveness with weapons and physical-based attacks.
-Every point of Cunning increases your physical damage by 0.41%, pierce damage by 0.4%, bleed and internal trauma damage by 0.46% and Offensive Ability by 0.4, which affects your ability to hit and critically hit your enemies.
+Every point of Cunning increases health by 1.0, your physical and pierce damage by 0.41%, bleed and internal trauma damage by 0.46% and Offensive Ability by 0.4, which affects your ability to hit and critically hit your enemies.
 Higher Cunning also allows you to meet the attribute requirements of one-handed swords and all guns.

 The damage types affected by Spirit are: Fire, Burn, Cold, Frostburn, Lightning, Electrocute, Acid, Poison, Vitality, Vitality Decay, Aether and Chaos.

 As you slay monsters and complete quests, you will accrue experience.
 Experience will allow you to gain levels, which in turn increase your power through attributes and skill points.
 Experience is represented by the yellow bar on the screen, underneath health and energy.
 Whenever that bar fills up, you will gain a level.

 Each time you level up, you will gain 10 Offensive Ability, 10 Defensive Ability, 1 attribute point and up to 3 skill points.
 You will also gain access to up to two Masteries.